The Pitcher of Beer - Number of Beers, Cost and Ounces/Volume

 Though, if you do the math right, you might be able to game the total number of drinks in a pitcher by being super crafty with the dollar-to-abv (alcohol by content) ratio of the pitcher of beer.
 For instance, a 5% abv in pitcher form creates more drinks than a 4% abv beer (basic logic, right?).
 Just don't start slamming pitchers of 8%+ abv beers.
 That's good for no one.

 We should also mention that the form factor of the pitcher and the general cost of goods in bulk tend to favor the customer when it comes to drinking in bars.
 A typical pitcher of beer tends to cost a dollar or two less than ordering those 2/3/4/5 (depending on pitcher size) beers on their own.
-That's why you'll see the local adult-hockey league or city kickball team ordering up pitchers by the fistful after a win, and 2x after a loss.
+That's why you'll see the local adult-hockey league or city kickball team ordering up pitchers by the fistful after a win and twice as much after a loss.
+Those hockey players just need to remember that it's hard to drink when you still have your mouthguard in your mouth ...